What Makes a Scene ? Scene Graph-based Evaluation and Feedback for Controllable Generation: Experiments

 \subsection{Human Evaluation}

-We perform a human evaluation to demonstrate how SGScore enhances factual consistency verification.
-To this end, annotators are tasked with answering 1,000 four-to-one questions (examples can be found in \emph{Supplementary materials}).
-Each question presents an original image alongside four generated images from different models, and annotators are asked to choose the image that best aligns with the original in terms of object presence and relationships.
-The results, as shown in \cref{fig:confusion}, demonstrate a clear preference for our model over others, both by human annotators and machine selections.
-This preference indicates a higher factual consistency of images generated by our model, as determined by \emph{SGScore}.
+To validate the efficacy of \emph{SGScore} in improving the verification of factual consistency and assess the impact of the proposed feedback pipeline, we conducted a human evaluation.
+Annotators were presented with 1,000 four-to-one comparative queries (see examples in \cref{sec:supp_human} of the \textbf{SMs}).
+Each query displayed an original image alongside four generated images produced by different models.
+Annotators were instructed to select the image that most accurately preserved the object presence and relationships of the original.
+As illustrated in \cref{fig:confusion} of the \textbf{SMs}, both human judgments and machine-based selections consistently favored our model, thereby confirming its superior factual consistency as measured by \emph{SGScore}.